AresValley/Artemis/README.md

 **If you don't know what you want or you are not sure where to look, this is for you.**

 Basically, this is the easiest, smooth, and clean way to run Artemis 3.
 A Python installation is not required.
-For more information, follow [the main page of Artemis 3](https://aresvalley.com/artemis/) (detailed documentation at the end of the main page)
+For more information, follow [the main page of Artemis 3](https://aresvalley.com/artemis/) (detailed documentation at the end of the main page).

+**Requirements:**
+- Windows 7/8/8.1/10
+- Linux: Ubuntu 16.04+, Mint 18+, Fedora 24+ and many other. **You need at least version 2.23 of the GLIBC system library** ([details](https://github.com/AresValley/Artemis/tree/master/spec_files))
+- macOS

 ### Run from source code
 Run the software from the source code with the Python interpreter is the simplest and natural way to run Artemis 3.

-Requirements:
+**Requirements:**
 - Python (ver.
 3.7.0+)
 - Python libraries (in `requirements/requirements.txt`)